Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Discussion

 \subsubsection{HR 8799 c and e}

 HR 8799 c~\citep{Wang2023} and e~\citep{Molliere2020} are found to be metal enriched.
-In the core accretion scenario, it is estimated that a solid mass of $\sim$100 M$_\oplus$ needs to be accreted~\citep{Molliere2020}.
-This is consistent with our findings in this work (see Fig. \ref{fig:accreted_mass} and Table \ref{tab:jupiter_saturn}).
+It is estimated that a solid mass of $\sim$100 M$_\oplus$ needs to be accreted~\citep{Molliere2020}.
+This is roughly consistent within large uncertainties with our values at $\sim$50 M$_\oplus$ in this work (see Fig. \ref{fig:accreted_mass} and Table \ref{tab:jupiter_saturn}).
 The challenge for HR 8799 planets is to explain how solids can overcome potential traps and gaps in protoplanetary disk to reach planet c and e.
 This warrants future investigations.